upmaru/terraform-provider-tama/docs/resources/thought_tool_modifier.md

 page_title: "tama_thought_tool_modifier Resource - tama"
 subcategory: ""
 description: |-
   Manages a trusted Tama Thought Tool Modifier resource.
-The source selects trusted runtime metadata; it is not a secret value stored in Terraform. on_missing_parent = "skip" leaves calls unchanged when the target parent is absent, while on_missing_source = "error" fails closed when required metadata is unavailable.
+The required source block selects trusted runtime metadata; it is not a secret value stored in Terraform. on_missing_parent = "skip" leaves calls unchanged when the target parent is absent, while on_missing_source = "error" fails closed when required metadata is unavailable.
 Changing thought_tool_id or index replaces the resource.
 Destroy deactivates the modifier, and exact recreation can reuse its ID.
 ---

 # tama_thought_tool_modifier (Resource)

 Manages a trusted Tama Thought Tool Modifier resource.
-The `source` selects trusted runtime metadata; it is not a secret value stored in Terraform. `on_missing_parent = "skip"` leaves calls unchanged when the target parent is absent, while `on_missing_source = "error"` fails closed when required metadata is unavailable.
+The required `source` block selects trusted runtime metadata; it is not a secret value stored in Terraform. `on_missing_parent = "skip"` leaves calls unchanged when the target parent is absent, while `on_missing_source = "error"` fails closed when required metadata is unavailable.
 Changing `thought_tool_id` or `index` replaces the resource.
 Destroy deactivates the modifier, and exact recreation can reuse its ID.

 ## Example Usage